Staudte family murders: Remaining family members

 It is unclear what happened to the nine-year-old daughter after the arrest of Diane and Rachel.
-At that time a fourth-grade student and minor child, she had not yet been poisoned by her mother or sister.
+At that time a fourth-grade student and minor child, she had not yet been poisoned.
 The girl, whose new name has not been identified by news sources due to her age, was placed in foster care.
-Sarah Staudte survived, but suffered severe organ damage and neurological damage as a result of the antifreeze.
+Sarah Staudte survived but suffered severe organ damage and neurological damage.
 Her symptoms, initially thought to be flu-like, were later revealed to be caused by the poisoning.
 Sarah maintains a Facebook profile with information about the murder case, as well as a profile banner photo of her father performing in Messing With Destiny.
 Sarah was given the opportunity to read the following statement in court: "I prefer to be a survivor than a victim.
 I forgive my mom for what she did to me.
 But she not only took away my dad and brother, but she took away my lifestyle, livelihood and my independence."
 Sarah, who had been on the Dean's List during her years in university, was said by Greene County Prosecuting Attorney Dan Patterson to require "a guardian, and living in an assisted living facility" due to the effects of the poison on her body and mental state.

 Public response

-The public and media expressed disgust over Diane's favouritism towards Rachel, as well as her view of her disabled children as burdens.
+The public and media expressed disgust over Diane's favoritism to Rachel and her view of her disabled children as burdens.
 In particular focus was Rachel's attitude towards the murders; Rachel had written in her diary, prior to her father's death, "It's sad when I realized how my father will pass on in the next two months...
 Shaun, my brother, will move on shortly after... it will be tough getting used to the changes but everything will work out."
 After Shaun's murder, Rachel had posted a selfie on Facebook of herself sitting cross-legged and smiling, with a post that read, "don't think I've seen Mom [Diane] so chilled out like this in a long time."
 The case was covered extensively by various national and local news agencies.
 Additionally, the case was discussed at length in multiple true crime YouTube videos, and featured in a segment of 20/20, where Sarah Staudte was interviewed in recovery from her poisoning.